Two days to raise the wooden-framed outside walls of a building

 |

-Three undergraduates on the
+Three undergraduates on

 Degree Programme in Environmental Engineering at Tampere Polytechnic